holypeachy/PokerAlgo/README.md

 - 12/4/2024: First half is done.
 It detects the type of winning hands a player has.
 I need to optimize this now.
 Then I would need to see what winning hands are on the community cards.
 Then the last part is to compare the hands of each player as well as the community.

 ## Output Example:
-This is an example of the current output of the program that showcases its functionality.
+This is the current output of the CLI util (PokerAlgo.Sandbox) I use to test the library that showcases its functionality.
+(TODO: Update these screenshots)

 Running the program.